 Different versions

-The disadvantage is that the cylinder always has to be turned by hand.
+• Electronic cylinder: only the cylinder needs to be replaced.
+The disadvantage is that the cylinder always has to be turned manually.

-• Electronic strike plate: only the existing fittings will be replaced by a battery-operated system with a card reader.
+• Electronic escutcheon: only the existing hardware is replaced by a battery-powered system with a card reader.
+The presented card/tag in combination with the door handle activates the lock.

 Conversion is easy